Miami RedHawks

 The Miami RedHawks are the National Collegiate Athletic Association (NCAA) Division I intercollegiate athletic teams that represent Miami University in Oxford, Ohio, United States.
-Miami is a member of the Mid-American Conference (MAC) and sponsors teams in nine men's and ten women's NCAA sanctioned sports; the RedHawks hockey team is a member of the National Collegiate Hockey Conference.
+Miami is a member of the Mid-American Conference (MAC) and sponsors teams in nine men's and ten women's NCAA-sanctioned sports.
+The RedHawks hockey team is a member of the National Collegiate Hockey Conference, and the men's swimming and diving team competes in the Missouri Valley Conference.
+The football team competes in the Football Bowl Subdivision (FBS), the highest level of college football.